tripack45/VG101_SU16-15/FAQ/proj.md

         ...
 ```

-### Can we change the given class interface/inheritance relation?
+### Q: Can we change the given class interface/inheritance relation?
 Yes, you can. **In the README file argue logically why the new one is better!**

 For the new inheritance relation, argue why the old inheritance relation is invalid, and why the new one more logical.